Applied Data Analytics MSc

 Data Lab funded spaces

-We have previously been successful in securing funded spaces through The Data Lab MSc programme, including funding by the Scottish Funding Council.
+We have been awarded some funded spaces through the Data Lab MSc programme, including funding by the Scottish Funding Council.
 These scholarships are available for students who have received an unconditional offer for the MSc and meet the Scottish Government’s Residency conditions.
 Please refer to SAAS.gov.uk guidance for clarification.
 EU students with settled or pre-settled status may be eligible.

 There are also scholarships that may be available to individual students through the Digital Health & Care Innovation Centre.
 For more information, please visit their website or contact the team on email@example.com